drclab/drclab.github.io/content/posts/pkpd/pkpd_meta-104.md

 $$

 using embedded 4th- and 5th-order polynomials to bound the local truncation error.
 Step sizes shrink automatically when `stim_j(t)` changes rapidly (early after dosing) and grow when the system settles, ensuring stability without manually tuning step lengths.

 - Reverse-mode automatic differentiation threads through every integration step so HMC learns `dR_j(t_jk)/dtheta` alongside the trajectory.
 - The infinitesimal offset at `stand_ode.stan:67` avoids numerical issues when the first observation coincides with the initial time, a standard Stan idiom for ODE models.

+## Practical Implications and Validation

+This model shines in scenarios where drug effects wane over time, as captured by the time-varying `Emax_j(t)`.
+Biologically, `k_in` and `k_out` represent baseline production and loss rates of the logit acuity, while `emax0` and `lec50` quantify drug potency and sensitivity.
+The Hill slope `hill` controls how sharply the response transitions from minimal to maximal effect.

+For validation, always run posterior predictive checks using `bcva_rep` to ensure the model captures observed variability.
+Priors are chosen based on literature (e.g., `lec50` centered at log(6) for typical drug concentrations), but adjust for your data.
+Limitations include assuming single-compartment PK and no inter-patient variability—extensions in future posts address these.

+{{< post-figure src="/img/pkpd/bcva_trajectory.png" alt="Example posterior predictive BCVA trajectories showing model fit and uncertainty" >}}

 ## Model and generated quantities